How to become a Counselor in South Carolina

 Below are basic guidelines for those wishing to earn their counseling certification in Maine.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Maine counseling licensure process.
+Most of these requirements, such as earning your Master’s degree, completing 3000 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Maine counseling licensure process.
 However, it is wise to contact the South Carolina Board of Examiners for Licensure of Professional Counselors at (803) 896-4658 to make sure you are on the right track.

-As a high school graduate with motivation, you will want to use your momentum to start earning credit towards a college degree.
-South Carolina counseling certification requires candidates to have completed a minimum of a master's degree.
-Therefore, the most important thing you should be thinking about is how to enroll in a college degree program as soon as possible.
+A high school graduate with motivation should consider starting to earn credit towards a college degree.
+South Carolina counseling certification requires candidates to have completed a minimum of a master’s degree.
+If South Carolina counseling is your goal, it’s important to enroll in an undergraduate college degree program as a stepping stone on that path.

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.